datenspast/pvapi/README.md

 Check if it works and visit: http://127.0.0.1:8001/api/ -> You should see the Django Rest View of the request.

-## Add Date via the Django Admin interface
+## Add Data via the Django Admin interface

 First, register the model in the `api/admin.py`: